-contention of Respondent, Contrary to the the District did not rule in State v.
+Contrary to the contention of Respondent, the Fifth District did not rule in State v.
 Reisner, 584 So.2d 141 (Fla.
-5th 1991) that the county court had subject matter DCA challenge iurisdiction to entertain а direct to t.he administrative rules of the Department of Health & Rehabilitative Jurisdiction was not at issue; the court Services (H.R.S.). simply rejected the State's argument that Reisner was first required to exhaust administrative remedies.
+1991) that the county court had subject matter iurisdiction entertain а direct challenge to the to administrative rules of the Department of Health & Rehabilitative Jurisdiction was not at issue; the court Services (H.R.S.). simply rejected the State's argument that Reisner was first required to exhaust administrative remedies.
 Id.
-143. Subject matter jurisdiction and exhaustion of administrative remedies are two distinct, albeit related, issues:
+Subject matter jurisdiction and exhaustion of administrative remedies are two distinct, albeit related, issues: